Explore how your team can use Hiver.

 Template 3: Offering a Sincere Apology on Behalf of the Company

-Sometimes, what an upset customer needs most is a simple, genuine apology.
-This template is designed to provide a straightforward acknowledgement of the company’s shortcomings without trying to deflect or dilute the sentiment with excessive explanations or justifications.
+Sometimes, an upset customer just needs a sincere apology.
+This template simply acknowledges the company’s mistakes.
+It avoids excessive explanations or justifications.

 Template 4: Taking Accountability and Assuring Resolution